You can find dual diagnosis treatment at several different rehab centers in the state of Missouri.

-These programs take into account the issues of co-occurring substance use disorders and mental health disorders to create an individualized approach to recovery for both disorders.
+These dual diagnosis treatment programs create an individualized approach to recovery for both disorders.

 Drug and alcohol rehab centers that provide co-occurring disorder treatment typically offer inpatient treatment, drug abuse programs, day treatment, support groups, therapy, and more.

-List Of Dual Diagnosis Rehab Centers In Missouri
+List Of Dual Diagnosis Treatment Centers In Missouri

 There are a few rehab facilities in Missouri that provide treatment for co-occurring substance abuse and mental health disorders.

-This rehab program offers residential treatment in Eolia and an intensive outpatient program (IOP) in Fenton.
+This rehab program offers residential addiction treatment in Eolia, MO, and an intensive outpatient program (IOP) in Fenton.

 Group, individual, and/or family therapy sessions are used here to treat individuals with co-occurring disorders.

-This addiction and mental health disorder recovery center is backed by:
+This mental health disorder and addiction recovery center near Wentzville, MO is backed by:

 - LegitScript certification